0undefined/site/content/pages/about.md

 tutorial.
 I wasn't aware that you could use Zola to generate github pages at the time though, but moving the site was somewhat a natural consequence of the fact that I wanted to host my personal email on the same domain.

+Checkout [hello world](@/posts/2019-09-28-hello-world.md) if you're more curious about the current setup.